digbmc/dssf-blog/README.md

 @import "minima/initialize";
 ```

-To design our signature “lemon-lime” theme used on our site, we copied the code of the classic minima skin, copied it all into a new file called `lemon-lime.scss` , and then changed code and added new code, like `$background-color-1:      #82a573 !default;` to create the new skin.
+To design our signature “lemon-lime” theme used on our site, we copied the code of the classic minima skin, copied it all into a new file called `lemon-lime.scss` , and then changed code and added new code, like `$background-color-1:      #82a573 !default;` and `$link-hover-color:      $text-color-1 !default;` to create the new skin.
+- just a note, the dollar sign $ refers to a new variable we created such as $background-color-1 which you can assign to other variable in your code and it will copy and retain the same information that you originally assigned to that variable

 ```
 .
 ├── _sass/minima